sebgl/htpc-download-box/README.md

 Download PIA OpenVPN [configuration files](https://privateinternetaccess.com/openvpn/openvpn.zip).
 In the archive, you'll find a bunch of `<country>.ovpn` files, along with 2 other important files: `crl.rsa.2048.pem` and `ca.rsa.2048.crt`.
 Pick the file associated to the country you'd like to connect to, for example `netherlands.ovpn`.
 Copy the 3 files to `${HOME}/.vpn`.
-Create a 4th file `auth` with the following content:
+Create a 4th file `vpn.auth` with the following content:

 ```Text
 <pia username>